 In the case of the latter, a UL classification mark indicates that UL has analyzed and tested certain product properties using product samples.
-Though similar, UL Listed and UL Recognized contain differences in the product that are intended for applications and to keep users, workers, and consumers informed.
+UL Listed and UL Recognized are similar but have differences in intended applications and informing users, workers, and consumers.

 What is UL Certification?

 The UL certification program is designed to mitigate risk and deliver confidence in markets worldwide.
-The certification is comprehensive and broad based in that it is applicable to setting standards and requirements not only for products, but for facilities, personnel, processes and systems.
-UL helps companies identify and close regulatory gaps, and also confirm that products meet compliance and certifications are maintained.
+The certification is comprehensive and broad-based in that it applies to setting standards and requirements for products and facilities, personnel, processes, and systems.
+UL assists companies in identifying and closing regulatory gaps, as well as confirming compliance and maintaining certifications for their products.

 The UL Listed tag or stamp is definitely more natural than the UL Recognized image.
 For most customers, the UL Listed imprint is their opinion about when referenced by any stretch of the imagination.
 It’s found on a wide scope of items and customer merchandise.
-At the point when you see a UL Listed tag or stamp on an item it implies that a bunch of industry guidelines have been met.
-All the more significantly, it guarantees for shoppers that the item has been tried for security before it enters the market and that subsequently it is protected to utilize.
-UL Listed is a seal of endorsement for purchaser prepared final results.
+When you see a UL Listed tag or stamp on a product, it meets industry standards.
+All the more significantly, it assures consumers that the product undergoes safety testing before entering the market and is safe to use.
+UL Listed is a seal of endorsement for purchaser-prepared final results.

 UL Listed products should satisfy public guidelines of security and maintainability.
-For electronic and electrical items, UL Listed affirmed implies it is liberated from sensibly predictable danger of electric shock or hazard of fire.
+When it comes to electronic and electrical devices, being UL Listed means that the product is free from the reasonably foreseeable risk of electric shock or fire hazard.
 Items that are UL Listed guarantee security and life span under typical mileage.
-This advantages both the shopper and the business that makes the item.
-UL Listed addresses a standing of wellbeing in addition to an intrinsic responsibility for item marks.
+This benefits both the shopper and the business that makes the item.
+UL Listed addresses a standing of well-being in addition to an intrinsic responsibility for item marks.

 What is the meaning UL Recognized?

-UL Recognized endorsement is less unbending and simpler to accomplish than UL Listed, and is utilized by makers to confirm select segments inside a bigger framework.
+UL Recognized endorsement is less stringent and easier to achieve than UL Listed.
+Manufacturers use it to verify specific components within a larger system.
 The affirmation can be applied to any segment part or material.
 For the independent UL Listed imprint on an item, organizations should meet the prerequisites for the UL Listed seal of endorsement.

 CE vs. UL Certifications